-What It Means to Be a Modern Homesteader
+What It Really Means to Be a Modern Homesteader

-There was a time when the word homestead meant 160 acres, a team of oxen, and the willingness to survive just about anything.
+There was a time when the word homestead meant 160 acres, a team of oxen, and the grit to scrape a living out of whatever you had.
 Today, most of us don’t live that way—and yet, the word still resonates.
-It’s a label many of us wear proudly, even if our “homestead” is a suburban backyard, a rented lot, or a third-floor apartment balcony filled with pots and possibility.
+It’s a label many of us wear proudly, even if our “homestead” is a suburban backyard, a rented lot, or even a third-floor apartment balcony crammed with pots of tomatoes and a couple scraggly herbs that you’re ridiculously proud of.

 So what does it really mean to be a modern homesteader?

 For me, it’s less about how much land you own and more about how you think.
-It’s about choosing a slower, simpler way of living, learning to do things for yourself, and finding joy in the everyday work of home, food, and land—no matter how much or how little you have.
+It’s about choosing a slower, simpler way of living, learning to do things for yourself, and finding satisfaction in the daily work of cooking, tending, and growing (whatever that looks like for you).

 Where the Word “Homesteader” Comes From